 - It's a "while" ability, which means it tells you when it triggers and that you can do it one time during that window.
 You can't keep spending defense tokens to keep rerolling dice.

 - Spending a defense token works the same way as when you use it defensively - a green (readied) defense token turns to red (exhausted), a red defense token is discarded.

 That's not to say it's all dark sides (boo! hiss!): Vader's reroll ability is the most generous in the game, allowing you to reroll as many dice as you please regardless of range or type of dice or having to do anything other than be attacking a ship and spending a defense token.
-The benefits in particular to red dice are quite notable, as red dice are generally unreliable and thus upgrades that allow you to set or replace even one of them (like Turbolaser Reroute Circuits or Dual Turbolaser Turrets) are highly coveted for that reason.
+The benefits in particular to red dice are quite notable, as red dice are generally unreliable and thus upgrades that allow you to set or replace even one of them (like Turbolaser Reroute Circuits or Linked Turbolaser Towers) are highly valued for that reason.
 Vader lets you reroll all of them if you so choose.
-Any dice can benefit, of course, and depending on the ship in question Vader can be useful for differing purposes - ships with a lower supply of blue dice can use Vader at least in part to go fishing for otherwise-unreliable accuracy symbols, for example.
+Any dice can benefit, of course, and depending on the ship in question Vader can be useful for differing purposes - ships with a lower supply of blue dice can use Vader at least in part to go fishing for otherwise-unreliable accuracy icons, for example.